csci110/csci110.github.io/1_StrangerHunt.md

 *A feature of object-oriented programming that treats instances differently depending on their most specific object.
 In particular, allowing child objects to define their own specific behavior for some operations, while continuing to inherit parent behavior for other operations.*

 Let's create an object from the `Princess` class.
 Do you remember how to do this?
-Review the previous section "Creating an Object from a Class definition" if needed to perform the following task:
+Review the previous section "Creating an Object from a Class definition" if needed.
+In a later part of the tutorial we will be placing Ann in random locations by referring to wall height and width dimensions, so I suggest putting this code *after* your wall declarations (since a property must be declared before it can be used).

 - [ ] Create an object called `ann` which is a member of the `Princess` class.
 - [ ] Set her `name` property to "Princess Ann" like this: